 If you’ve arrived on this page, you’re probably looking into alternatives to dentures.
 Whether you currently wear dentures or are about to lose your natural teeth, All on 4 dental implants is a common alternative to removable false teeth.
-The procedure involves placing four implants in the jaw and attaching a set of replacement teeth onto the implants.
+The procedure involves placing four dental implants in the jaw and attaching a set of replacement teeth onto the implants.
 This is typically completed in three days, avoiding the need for other time-consuming procedures.
-All on 4 has become a popular option given the speed patients can have natural looking fixed teeth, combined with its cost-effectiveness.
-Learn about All on 4 treatment performed at Macquarie Street Centre by Dr David Dunn.
+All on four has become a popular option given the speed patients can have natural looking fixed teeth replacement, combined with its cost-effectiveness.
+Learn about All on 4 treatment concept performed at Macquarie Street Sydney by Dr David Dunn.

-All on 4 dental implants at Macquarie Street Centre
+All on 4 dental implants at Macquarie Street Sydney

-Dr David Dunn, our experienced implant dentist, has been providing dental implant treatment for over 30 years at Macquarie Street Centre, Sydney.
+Dr David Dunn, our experienced all on four dentist, has been providing dental implants for over 30 years at Macquarie Street Centre, Sydney.

 - We don’t ‘cut corners’ or compromise to save time or money using inferior materials.
 Our goal is to provide excellent treatment at a fair cost.

 - A successful outcome for you is our priority.
-We have perfected and refined our techniques, each step of your treatment is meticulously planned and executed.
+We have perfected our All on four techniques, each step of your treatment is meticulously planned and executed.

 - Natural looking, beautiful teeth.
 Dr Dunn is skilled in creating attractive smiles in harmony with your face.
 He has lectured and taught extensively on cosmetic dentistry, so your new smile is in great hands.

-In 1989 Dr Dunn submitted his first ten patient cases to be reviewed and evaluated by colleagues at the Branemark Centre in Perth.
+- In 1989 Dr Dunn submitted his first ten dental implant patient cases to be reviewed and evaluated by colleagues at the Branemark Centre in Perth.
 This training was a mandatory requirement to purchase the products from the manufacturer.

-Longevity of treatment is our measure of success.
-We have long-term follow-up of implant treatment spanning over 20 years performed by Dr Dunn.
+- Longevity of treatment is our measure of success.
+We have long-term follow-up of dental implant treatment spanning over 20 years performed by Dr Dunn.

-At MSC, Dr Dunn has refined our method over decades of providing patients fixed teeth with dental implants.
+At our at our modern centre in Sydney MSC, Dr Dunn has refined our method over decades of providing patients fixed teeth replacement with dental implants.

-Specially designed dental implants are used for this procedure, allowing us to immediately ‘load’ (place teeth on) the implants.
+Specially designed dental implants are used in the all on four procedure, allowing us to immediately ‘load’ (place teeth on) the implants.
 We don’t use ‘generic’ or ‘copy’ dental implants, only top-tier dental implants from tried and proven manufacturers.
-In most cases, we can put teeth on your implants on the second or third day following surgery.
+In most cases, we can place teeth on your dental implants on the second or third day following surgery.

 Want to discover more ways to deliver your first teeth?
-We cover the advantages and disadvantages in our comprehensive guide.
+We cover the advantages and disadvantages in our comprehensive All on four patient guide.
 Click here to download.

 We’ll fit your teeth on the second or third day after surgery and organise a follow-up for check-ups two, four and six weeks after treatment.

-Who is a candidate for All on 4?
+Who is a candidate for All on 4 dental implants?

 We can help you if you have: